kopievskyd/dotfiles/README.md

 ```

 > [!NOTE]
-> This will download and execute a script.
+> This download and execute a script.
 Inspect the [install.sh](install.sh) before running.

 ## XDG Compliance
 These dotfiles follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) to keep the home directory clean and organized.
 All configuration files are properly structured according to these standards.